 Terminal.
 If it’s Windows, try running

 commandfrom the start menu.
 Run in a terminal window directly in case you use Linux.
-If that doesn’t work, please give a thorough explanation of what you tried and show exactly what you saw so we can give better advice.
+If that doesn’t work, please create a new Community post and give a thorough explanation of what you tried, and show exactly what you saw so we can give better advice.
 Screenshots are always helpful.

 - Go to your Domains page at netlify, which you’ll find on your team’s page, accessible by clicking the team name in the header, and then selecting “Domains” and finally picking the domain in question: